BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 Finally, you may have noticed that the `Startup` game state has a constructor.
 You'll never call `new Startup(...)` anywhere, however!
 This is because **PlayPlayMini** uses a dependency injection framework called **Autofac** under the hood.

 If you're not familiar with dependency injection, you may find yourself wanting to `new` up game states and `MouseManager`s and things.
-Stop!
+Stop right there!
 Don't do it!
 That path leads to madness.
 Read on to learn an easier way to manage a class's dependencies:

 ## A Brief Intro to Dependency Injection